odoo/documentation/content/applications/finance/fiscal_localizations/ecuador.rst

 This report contains information of income tax withholdings in a given period, this can be reported monthly or semi-annually.

-You can see the information needed to report, which includes base and tax amounts, which also includes the tax code within the parenthesis in order to report it to the SRI.
+You can see the information needed to report, which includes base and tax amounts, but also includes the tax code within the parenthesis in order to report it to the SRI.

 .. image:: ecuador/103-form.png
    :align: center